 Ross has been published by The Op Ed page of the New York Times for his essay Ending the 212 Clique.

-He wrote an essay in Worn Stories, Emily Spivack’s New York Times Best Seller of clothing-inspired narratives which is being turned into a TV series. http://wornstories.com/the-book/
+He wrote an essay in Worn Stories, Emily Spivack’s New York Times Best Seller of clothing-inspired narratives which is being turned into a Netflix TV series to air in 2021.

 On Wall Street